History of the Cyclades: Cycladic civilisation

 It is known that there were specialised artisans: founders, blacksmiths, potters and sculptors, but it is impossible to say if they made a living off their work.
 Obsidian from Milos remained the dominant material for the production of tools, even after the development of metallurgy, for it was less expensive.
 Tools have been found that were made of a primitive bronze, an alloy of copper and arsenic.
 The copper came from Kythnos and already contained a high volume of arsenic.
 Tin, the provenance of which has not been determined, was only later introduced into the islands, after the end of the Cycladic civilisation.
 The oldest bronze containing tin was found at Kastri on Tinos (dating to the time of the Phylakopi Culture) and their composition proves they came from Troad, either as raw materials or as finished products.
 Therefore, commercial exchanges between the Troad and the Cyclades existed.

 These tools were used to work marble, above all coming from Naxos and Paros, either for the celebrated Cycladic idols, or for marble vases.
 It appears that marble was not then, like today, extracted from mines, but was quarried in great quantities.
 The emery of Naxos also furnished material for polishing.
 Finally, the pumice stone of Santorini allowed for a perfect finish.

 The pigments that can be found on statuettes, as well as in tombs, also originated on the islands, as well as the azurite for blue and the iron ore for red.

-Eventually, the inhabitants left the seashore and moved toward the islands’ summits within fortified enclosures rounded out by round towers at the corners.
+Eventually, the inhabitants left the seashore and moved toward the islands’ summits within fortified enclosures reinforced out by round towers at the corners.
 It was at this time that piracy might first have made an appearance in the archipelago.